PLATYPUS: a code for fusion and breakup in reactions induced by weakly-bound nuclei within a classical trajectory model with stochastic breakup: Test run

 \section{Test run}

-Using the input file of Fig. \ref{INPUT_FILE}, Figs. \ref{ICF}, \ref{CF} and \ref{BU} show output files for angular momentum distribution in {\sc icf}, {\sc cf} and {\sc ncbu} processes, respectively.
+Using the input file of Fig. 2, Figs. 3--5 show output files for angular momentum distribution in {\sc icf}, {\sc cf} and {\sc ncbu} processes, respectively.
 The angular momenta are in the first column, whilst in the second and third columns are partial probabilities and cross sections.
 The total cross section appears at the end of the file.

-In Fig. \ref{ICF}, the {\sc icf} spin distribution refers to either the angular momentum brought by the captured fragment into the target or the orbital angular momentum of the incident projectile.
+In Fig. 3, the {\sc icf} spin distribution refers to either the angular momentum brought by the captured fragment into the target or the orbital angular momentum of the incident projectile.
 The former has been employed very recently to understand isomer ratio measurements \cite{Gasques}.
 Of course, both distributions are the same for {\sc cf}.

-Since the component of the {\sc cf} spin distribution associated with the first term of expression (\ref{eq4}) (fusion of the bound projectile) is clearly equal to $\pi \lambda ^2 (2L_0 + 1)[1-P_{BU}(R_{min})]$, in Fig. \ref{CF} we present only the nontrivial component related to the capture of all the projectile fragments after breakup.
-The code also calculates {\sc cf} cross sections related to the inert projectile and to the mentioned two components of this process when the projectile can be dissociated, as shown at the end of Fig. \ref{CF}.
-As expected, the {\sc ncbu} process in Fig. \ref{BU} reveals a broader angular momentum distribution than the {\sc cf} and {\sc icf} processes.
+Since the component of the {\sc cf} spin distribution associated with the fusion of the bound projectile is easily calculated in terms of the projectile critical angular-momentum for fusion (see first term of expression (4) in Refs. \cite{Alexis0,Alexis1}), in Fig. 4 we highlight only the nontrivial component related to the capture of all the projectile fragments after breakup.
+The code also calculates {\sc cf} cross sections related to the inert projectile and to the mentioned two components of this process when the projectile can be dissociated, as shown at the end of Fig. 4.
+As expected, the {\sc ncbu} process in Fig. 5 reveals a broader angular momentum distribution than the {\sc cf} and {\sc icf} processes.